Stevinson/tech-book/book/commands/general-commands.md

 - rm -Rf <directory>
   This deletes all the contents of a directory without having to type yes to each sub-directory.

+  `find . \! -name 'file' -delete`

+  This deletes all files apart from the one specified.

   - tr [-Ccsu] string1 string2

   This utility copies the standard input to the standartd output, substituting or deleting selected characters.